How Do Booleans Control Program Behavior?

 }

 Console.WriteLine("Access granted");The while statement has the same structure as if: a condition in parentheses and a scope in curly braces.
 The difference is in behavior.
-Instead of executing the scope once (or not at all), while executes repeatedly, as long as the condition remains true.
+Instead of executing once (or not at all), while keeps executing as long as the condition is true.

-The translation: “While password != ‘secret’ evaluates to true, execute the scope.”
+The translation: “While password does not equal ‘secret’, execute the scope.”

 Try it yourself.